yingyliu/weather-dashboard/README.md

 - Visual Studio Code

 ## Use
-- Step 1: Open this weather dashboard browser.
+- Step 1: Open this weather dashboard in browser.
-- Step 2: Input the local city per user's request.
+- Step 2: Input the city of interest per user's request.
-- Step 3: Click on the search button then today and forcast weather will be display on the webpage.
+- Step 3: Click on the search button, then the weather of today and it's 5 day forecast will be display on the webpage.

 ## Learning point
 - I learn how to utilize Bootstrap CDN/Moment js from strach.
-- I learn how to utilize fetch() function include with API of openweathermap.
+- I learn how to utilize fetch() function to include API of openweathermap.
 - I learn how to utilize info from fetch to select those main requirement I need.

 ## Link